Emery keen to bring Xhaka back for Arsenal as he reveals positive talks with disgruntled midfielder | Goal.com

 Xhaka hit the headlines after his backlash at Gunners supporters as he exited the pitch after being substituted in the 2-2 draw with Crystal Palace at Emirates Stadium.

-The Switzerland international hasn't featured for the north Londoners since, with speculation rife that he may even have played his last game for the club and that they would move him on in January.
+The Switzerland international has not featured for the north Londoners since, with speculation rife that he may even have played his last game for the club and that they would move him on in January.

-Emery has rejected that notion, however, expressing that he's keen to bring him back into the team and that he's confident the midfielder will win back the affection of the fans.
+Emery has rejected that notion, however, expressing that he is keen to bring him back into the team and that he is confident the midfielder will win back the affection of the fans.

-He told reporters: "He is coming back better in his mind, his mindset is better to help us and to be closer to playing when we need him.
+He told reporters on Thursday: "He is coming back better in his mind, his mindset is better to help us and to be closer to playing when we need him.
 I spoke to him this morning and we had a very good conversation.

 "He trained very well before the international break and he trained very well this morning.
 My objectives don’t change from when I spoke to you before.